A. Lavar Taylor

 Overview

-Lavar Taylor is the founder of Taylor Nelson Amitrano LLP and has over 38 years of experience in handling civil and criminal tax controversies involving the IRS and state tax agencies.
-Lavar is widely recognized for his expertise and success in handling bankruptcy-related tax matters, he serves as Tax Counsel to the firm Shulman Bastian Friedman & Bui, LLP, and he handles litigation in all trial and appellate courts.
-Lavar also resolves administrative disputes with the IRS and state tax agencies including audits, collection matters, criminal investigations, administrative hearings with the IRS Office of Appeals, Collection Due Process Appeals, as well as disputes before the California Office of Tax Appeals and the California Unemployment Insurance Appeals Board.
+A. Lavar Taylor is the founder of Taylor Nelson Amitrano LLP and has over 43 years of experience in handling civil and criminal tax controversies involving the IRS and state tax agencies.
+Lavar handles litigation in all trial and appellate courts, including Tax Court, District Court, Court of Federal Claims, Bankruptcy Court, the federal Courts of Appeal, and the U.S. Supreme Court.
+He also handles disputes before the California Office of Tax Appeals and the California Unemployment Insurance Appeals Board.
+Lavar also handles administrative disputes with the IRS and state tax agencies including audits, collection matters, criminal investigations, and administrative hearings with the IRS Office of Appeals, including Collection Due Process Appeals.
+Lavar is also widely recognized for his expertise and success in handling tax matters related to bankruptcy and insolvency. he serves as Tax Counsel to the firm Shulman Bastian Friedman & Bui, LLP.

 Prior to entering private practice, Lavar served as an Assistant U.S. Attorney in the Central District of California Tax Division of the U.S. Attorney’s Office from 1987 to 1989.
 From 1984 to 1987, he was a Senior Trial Attorney with the Laguna Niguel IRS District Counsel’s Office, where he handled Tax Court cases, criminal matters and complex collection, and bankruptcy matters for the IRS.
 From 1981 to 1984, Lavar was an Attorney with General Litigation Division of the IRS Office of Chief Counsel in Washington, D.C.